 Another step in cultivating intimacy is learning to love yourself.
-Sometime the idea of loving ourselves becomes confused with self-indulgence and following our feelings.
+Sometimes the idea of loving ourselves becomes confused with self-indulgence and following our feelings.
 Rather, we learn to love ourselves by being able to see ourselves the way God sees us and living in such a way that we will feel good about ourselves before Him.

 The truth is that if we feel guilt about something we’re doing or shame in who we are, we won’t ever get vulnerable with anyone.
 When we keep shame and guilt hidden, the enemy speaks lies to us about our identity.
 But when we love ourselves by accepting the truth of who Jesus says we are, living openly and intimately with others can become an ongoing lifestyle!